Two people having a meeting in a modern biophilic-designed office café with natural lighting, indoor plants, and contemporary furnishings.

 • Indoor plants

-• Organic materials (wood, stone, clay)
+• Organic materials like wood, stone, and clay

 • Nature-inspired patterns and textures

-• Views of green spaces or water
+• Views of greenery or water

 Why Choose Biophilic Design?